1360 Steinberg Hall-Dietrich Hall

 Abstract: I measure how much information market participants have about (1) firm fundamentals and (2) managers' misreporting incentives, and the effects of the market's information on earnings quality and price efficiency.
 The market knows 76.5% of fundamental and 36.8% of misreporting incentives information contained in current earnings reports before managers issue their current earnings reports.
 A 1% increase in the market's fundamental information will increase earnings quality by 0.89% and price efficiency by 1.25%.
 A 1% increase in the market's misreporting incentives information will decrease earnings quality by 0.16% and increase price efficiency by 0.07%.
 Reported earnings differ from true earnings by 74.1% of the standard deviation of true earnings.
 An average firm is mispriced by $0.38 billion due to information asymmetry.

 Abstract: Standard Bayesians' beliefs converge when they receive the same piece of new information.
-However, when agents have uncertainty about the precision of a signal, their beliefs might instead diverge more despite receiving the same information.
-We demonstrate that this divergence leads to a unimodal effect of the absolute surprise in the signal on trading volume.
+However, when agents initially disagree and have uncertainty about the precision of a signal, their disagreement might instead increase despite receiving the same information.
+We demonstrate that this divergence of beliefs leads to a unimodal effect of the absolute surprise in the signal on trading volume.
 We show that this prediction is consistent with the empirical evidence using trading volume around earnings announcements of US firms.
 We find evidence of elevated volume following moderate surprises and depressed volume following more extreme surprises, a pattern that is more pronounced when investors are more uncertain about earnings' precision.
-Because investors can disagree even further after receiving the same piece of news, the relationship between news and trading volume is not necessarily linear, suggesting that trading volume may not be an appropriate proxy for market liquidity.
+The evidence suggests that investors in the U.S. financial market in general disagree about stocks' expected returns and do not know the quality of accounting earnings reports.

 Henry Friedman, Mirko S. Heinle, Irina Luneva (Working), A Theoretical Framework for ESG Reporting to Investors.